kubernetes/kops/docs/aws.md

 ## What's next?

 Kops has a ton of great features, and an amazing support team.
 We recommend researching [other interesting modes](commands.md#other-interesting-modes) to learn more about generating Terraform configurations, or running your cluster in HA (Highly Available).
-Also be sure to check out how to run a[private network topology](topology.md) in AWS.
+Also be sure to check out how to run a [private network topology](topology.md) in AWS.

 Explore the program, and work on getting your `cluster config` hammered out!